cs440lang/lectures/slides/A2-static.typ

     is not used elsewhere],
 )

-#pagebreak()
+#v(1em)

 == Type Checking

-In our type-checked language, unlike SimPL and MiniML, functions must declare their parameter types explicitly.
-I.e., functions are defined thusly:
-`fun var : type -> body`.
+In our type-checked language, unlike SimPL and MiniML, functions declare their parameter types explicitly.
+E.g., `fun var : type -> body`.
 This is reflected in the "FUN" rule, below.

 $
      "INT" & () / (Gamma tstile i in ZZ : "int") \